2023 FantasyPros Championship Preview and 2022 Retrospective

 Draft Slots of Winning Teams

-This analysis examines the draft slots of the teams that made it into the Championship round
+This analysis examines the draft slots of the teams that made it into the Championship round, and shows which were the best (and worst) draft slots to draft from in 2022.

 Winning Roster Construction of Drafted Teams

-This analysis breaks down the number of players drafted at each position for every team, and compares those metrics with the number of players drafted at each position by every team that made it to the Championship Round in 2020.
+This analysis breaks down the number of players drafted at each position for every team TOURNEY WIDE, and compares those metrics with the number of players drafted at each position by TEAMS THAT MADE IT to the Championship Round in 2022.

 This analysis looks at the drafts of the teams that made it to the championship round and looks at the percentage of players owned on those teams.